robtweed/node-mdbm/README.md

 ## APIs

-- set       (sets a global, using the specified subscripts and data value)
+- set       (sets a Global node, using the specified subscripts and data value)
-- get       (gets a global node, using the specified subscripts)
+- get       (gets a Global node, using the specified subscripts)
-- setJSON   (maps a JSON object to a Mumps global)
+- setJSON   (maps a JSON object to a Global)
-- getJSON   (returns a JSON object from Mumps global storage)
+- getJSON   (returns a JSON object from Global storage)
-- kill      (deletes a global node, using the specified subscripts)
+- kill      (deletes a Global node, using the specified subscripts)
-- getNextSubscript     (returns the next subscript at a specified level of global subscripting)
+- getNextSubscript     (returns the next subscript at a specified level of Global subscripting)
-- getPreviousSubscript     (returns the next subscript at a specified level of global subscripting)
+- getPreviousSubscript     (returns the next subscript at a specified level of Global subscripting)
 - getAllSubscripts  (returns an array containing all subscript values below a specified level of subscripting)
-- increment (Atomically increments a global node, using the specified subscripts)
+- increment (Atomically increments a Global node, using the specified subscripts)
-- decrement (Atomically decrements a global node, using the specified subscripts)
+- decrement (Atomically decrements a Global node, using the specified subscripts)
-- remoteFunction   (Execute a function within the Mumps system and return the response)
+- remoteFunction   (Execute a function within the GT.M or Cach&#233; system and return the response)
 - transaction   (Execute a sequence of Global manipulations in strict order, specified as an array of setJSON and kill JSON documents.)
 - version   (returns the M/DB:Mumps build number and date)